CELLS AND PROTEINS

 Amino acid = a certain type of carbon-containing molecule

-There are 3.7 x 10 cells in the average human body.
+There are 3.7 x 10 to the power of 13 cells in the average human body.
 All living things are made of cells, which you can think of as the ‘building blocks’ of life.

 Here’s an example of 2 different types of cells in your body: